Subject to validation

 BSc (Hons) in Physiotherapy (Blended Learning)

-Chevron College is currently accepting Expressions of Interest for our new 3-year Undergraduate Bachelor of Science (BSc.) in Physiotherapy Degree course, which is being delivered in partnership with the University of East London (subject to validation).
+Chevron College is currently accepting registration of interest for a new 3-year Undergraduate Bachelor of Science (BSc.)
+Physiotherapy Degree which is being run in partnership with the University of East London.

-As a leading provider of Healthcare education, Chevron College is ready to take an active role in addressing this challenge and has a vision to educate highly-skilled Physiotherapists who will consistently provide critically-appraised, evidence-informed, and compassionate care to patients in diverse health environments.
+Chevron College have a vision to educate highly-skilled Physiotherapists who will consistently provide critically-appraised, evidence-informed, and compassionate care to patients in diverse health environments.

-• Provide a high standard of evidence-based teaching to maximise clinical reasoning and critical thinking to prepare students for their physiotherapy career.
+The programme will provide a high standard of evidence-based teaching to maximise clinical reasoning and critical thinking to prepare student for their physiotherapy career.

 How will this programme be delivered?